 Following on from this, the Almanack records that, “A number of scullers [Margaret Gladden, Christine Davies and Christine Peer] went to the two Amsterdam regattas in June and July and a Civil Service eight went to the June one.
 All those taking part gained a great deal of experience of international racing.”
-Impressively, Margaret finished just a length behind the 1969 European sculling champion Genovaite Sidagite of Russia at the July Amsterdam regatta.
+Impressively, Margaret finished just a length/four seconds behind the 1969 European sculling champion Genovaite Sidagite of Russia at the July Amsterdam regatta.

-The Almanack goes on, “After the June regatta Christine Peer and Christine Davies decided to team up in the double sculls and they were nominated for the European Championships … as also was Margaret Gladden in the single sculls.
+The Almanack continues, “After the June regatta Christine Peer and Christine Davies decided to team up in the double sculls and they were nominated for the European Championships … as also was Margaret Gladden in the single sculls.
 This was the extent of the team and as the distance was great and the expense high perhaps this was just as well.”

 All three members of the team had competed at the Championships before: Christine Peer (then Christine Dennis) had been in the quad in 1960, Christine Davies and Margaret Gladden had been in the coxed four in 1964, and Margaret had sculled in 1969.